yopgaming/SIT.Core/README.md

 ## Coop

-### Highlight - BE AWARE
+### Coop Summary - BE AWARE
-* Coop is in very early stages of redevelopment.
+* Coop is in early stages of development.
+* Most features now work and it is "playable".
+Playable and perfect are two very different things.
+Expect lag (desync) and bugs.
+* My tests have included all maps.
+The map that works best is Factory.
+Performance is very dependant on the CPU / Internet on the Server and Clients.
-* More Information on HOSTING & COOP is in the [HOSTING.md Document](https://github.com/paulov-t/SIT.Core/HOSTING.md)
+* More Information on HOSTING & COOP is in the [HOSTING.md Document](https://github.com/paulov-t/SIT.Core/blob/master/HOSTING.md)

 ### PREREQUISITE
 You must have the [SPT-Aki mod](https://github.com/paulov-t/SIT.Aki-Server-Mod) installed in your Server for this module to work.
 If you do not wish to use the Coop module, you must disable it in the BepInEx config file.